Contact management defined

 - a deal is in danger of stalling

-- the primary account rep isn’t an expert in some of the key aspects of the deal.
+- The primary account rep isn’t an expert in some of the key aspects of the deal.

 At times like these, salespeople need to lay aside their egos and find ways to work smartly together, harnessing their strengths in a complementary way for the good of the whole team.
-Advanced CRM and contact systems are designed to support just this kind of collaboration.
+Salesforce CRM and contact systems are designed to support just this kind of collaboration.

 No two deals are the same, of course, so the sales manager must work out who’s best to play which role to achieve a pitch win or secure a long-term commitment.
 This will vary between accounts: someone who is ideal as the relationship lead on one account may do better on the delivery side with another opportunity.

-- What is contact management?
 Contact management refers to how businesses store and manage the contact information of clients, partners and other stakeholders.